JuliaReach/LazySets.jl/docs/src/lib/interfaces.md

 end
 ```

-## AbstractConvexSet
+## LazySet

-Every convex set in this library implements this convex set interface.
+Every convex set in this library implements this interface.

 ```@docs
-AbstractConvexSet
 LazySet
 ```

 ### Support function and support vector

-Every `AbstractConvexSet` type must define a function `σ` to compute the support vector.
+Every `LazySet` type must define a function `σ` to compute the support vector.

 ```@docs
 support_vector